 Rachel is the calming and balancing force behind everything.
 She has a background in project management and has a decade of experience with large scale multinational projects.

 With knowledge of event planning, plus her firsthand experience in off the beaten path world travel she is a unique asset and a perfect addition to our team.

 Lured by the promise of mountains and chocolate she was drawn into the circle of organizers and we won't let her leave.
 She has a magical signing voice and being an avid knitter herself, she is obviously perfectly suited to be the right-hand woman.
 It also helps that she likes nothing better than escaping her work-life in Boston to immerse herself in the beauty of the natural world beyond city limits.

 - Rachel carries a maple syrup flask, because coffee is better with maple syrup and you never know when you’re going to be out at a coffee shop finding yourself in need of some hearty maple goodness.

 - She likes to teach herself things, and has successfully done so with knitting, playing guitar, and making baklava without cursing and flinging phyllo dough across her kitchen in frustration.
 Quite a feat that last one.

 - Rachel prefers to vacation in places that are colder, damper, and significantly less densely populated than eastern Massachusetts.
 Also look for her in places that may produce or purvey scotch.
 If she moves, she moves north-er (there’s usually more maple that way).

-Our Retreats feature workshops with Nancy Marchant and Andrea Rangel alongside me, Simone Kereit.
+Our Retreats feature workshops with Nancy Marchant alongside me, Simone Kereit.